nineteendo/Mp4-To-Srv3/README.md

-# Mp4-To-Srt
+# Mp4-To-Sami

-A Python Programm That Converts Mp4 files to Srt files
+A Python Programm That Converts Mp4 files to Sami files

 ## Requirements